Edward Smith (sea captain): Titanic

+After the talk with Andrews, Smith gave the order to begin loading women and children into the boats.
+He privately told Boxhall that the ship would sink.
+Second Officer Lightoller recalled afterwards that he had to cup both hands over Smith's ears to communicate over the racket of escaping steam, and said, "I yelled at the top of my voice, 'Hadn't we better get the women and children into the boats, sir?'
+He heard me and nodded reply."
+Smith then ordered Lightoller and Murdoch to "put the women and children in and lower away".
+He ordered passengers down to the Promenade Deck to begin boarding Boat No. 4; he personally assisted in the loadings of Boat Nos.
+8, 6, and 2, where he ordered Major Arthur Godfrey Peuchen of the Royal Canadian Yacht Club in.
+He also checked in on the bridge with Boxhall to fire rockets.
+When passenger Eloise Hughes Smith (no relation) pleaded whether Lucian, her husband of two months, could go with her, Captain Smith ignored her, shouting again through his megaphone the message of women and children first.

-Just minutes before the ship started its final plunge, Smith was still busy releasing Titanic's crew from their duties; he went to the Marconi operators room and released Junior Marconi Officer Harold Bride and senior wireless operator John "Jack" Phillips from their duties.
+Just minutes before the ship started its final plunge, Smith was still busy releasing Titanic's crew from their duties; he went to the Marconi operators' room and released Bride and Phillips from their duties.
 He then carried out a final tour of the deck, telling crew members: "Now it's every man for himself."
-At 2:10 a.m., Steward Edward Brown saw the captain approach with a megaphone in his hand.
-He heard him say "Well boys, do your best for the women and children, and look out for yourselves."
-He saw the Captain walk onto the bridge alone.
-This was the last reliable sighting of Smith.
-A few minutes later Trimmer Samuel Hemming found the bridge apparently empty.
-Five minutes later, the ship disappeared beneath the ocean.
-Smith perished that night along with around 1,500 others, and his body was never recovered.
+At 2:10 a.m., as Steward Edward Brown assisted men in attempting to launch Collapsible Boat A, the captain approached with a megaphone in his hand, saying, "Well, boys, do your best for the women and children, and look out for yourselves."
+Brown saw Smith return to the bridge.
+A few minutes later, Trimmer Samuel Hemming found the bridge apparently empty.
+At 2:20 a.m., Titanic sank.
+Smith perished along with around 1,500 others; his body was never recovered.